bradcush/dotfiles/README.md

 ## Install

 Install all dependencies for Neovim and general command-line tools.
+Arch Linux dependencies include what's needed for a more customized and usable operating system.
 This script is not recommended to be run and instead should be used as a guide and recommendation for what is desired to be installed on the system.
 Dependency requirements and order can change over time which may or may not require manual attention for a given dependency during or after install.

 ``` sh
 make install-arch # Arch Linux systems